Bonam-M/aithical/README.md

 # aithical
-Aithical was created as part of the [AI4Good Lab program](https://www.ai4goodlab.com/), a program designed to open doors for those who have historically been underrepresented in the AI industry.
+Aithical was created as part of the [AI4Good Lab program](https://www.ai4goodlab.com/), a research program supporting the creation of AI technologies for social good.

 ## What is aithical?
 <img